undistro/zora/docs/configuration/custom-checks.md

-Custom checks use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to declare the validation rules and are performed by the [Marvin](https://github.com/undistro/marvin) plugin, so it should be enabled in your cluster scans.
+Custom checks use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to declare the validation rules and are performed by the [Marvin](https://github.com/undistro/marvin) plugin, which should be enabled in your cluster scans.

 !!! info
     Marvin is already a default plugin and enabled by default in cluster scans since Zora 0.5.0.

-## `CustomCheck`
+## `CustomCheck` API

-The example below represents a custom check that requires the labels `mycompany.com/squad` and `mycompany.com/component` to be present on `Pods`, `Deployments` and `Services`.
+The example below demonstrates a custom check that requires the labels `mycompany.com/squad` and `mycompany.com/component` to be present on `Pods`, `Deployments` and `Services`.

 !!! example